Crawlability and robots.txt

 Crawlers fetch pages, parse HTML, follow links, and add new URLs to their queue.
 The process repeats indefinitely, with frequency determined by site authority, change rate, and crawl budget.

-What robots.txt does
+What does robots.txt do?

 robots.txt is a plain text file at the root of the domain (https://example.com/robots.txt) that tells well-behaved crawlers which URLs they can and cannot fetch.
 It uses simple syntax: